TOMToolkit/tom_base/docs/managing_data/customizing_data_sharing.rst

 Customizing Data Sharing
 ---------------------------

-Data sharing is Possible currently only with HERMES.
+Currently, data sharing is only possible with HERMES.

 You will need to add ``DATA_SHARING`` to your ``settings.py`` that will give the proper credentials for the various streams, TOMS, etc. with which you desire to share data.